guilhermebkel/aws-serverless-applications-study/README.md

 - moment.js
 ```

-10. **private-database:** A that connects to a serverless database using a vpc in order to create some data.
+10. **private-database:** A lambda that connects to a serverless database using a vpc in order to create some data.
 ```sh
 # aws
 - AWS RDS Aurora